Trip Details & Highlights

 Although not in the highest group of Scottish mountains at 731 metres high, the long walk-in, steep ascent and descent, impressive outline and superb summit views make Suilven one of the finest peaks in the west of Scotland.

 From here, we have superb views of Stac Pollaidh to the South.
 We continue along the ridge with easy scrambling and a rocky slope to reach the summit.
 The 360-degree view is outstanding.

 Walk details: 21 km/ 13 miles | approx. 7 hours | ↗ 950 m/3120 ft | ↘ 950 m/3120 ft

 Day 7 – Sandwood Bay

-Our walk today takes us to the remote and spectacular Sandwood Bay, a 1 mile (1.6 km) stretch of stunning beach which can only be reached on foot or via the sea.
+Today’s walk takes us to the remote and spectacular Sandwood Bay, a 1-mile (1.6 km) stretch of stunning beach that can only be reached on foot or via the sea.

-The bay is bordered by large sand dunes and the freshwater Sandwood Loch.
-It is also known for its prominent sea stack, Am Buachaille which is renowned as being an extremely challenging rock climb and stands at 65 meters high out to sea.
+Giant dunes and the freshwater Sandwood Loch border the bay.
+It is also known for its prominent sea stack, Am Buachaille, which is renowned as being an extremely challenging rock climb and stands 65 meters high out to sea.

-Sandwood Bay beach is considered to be one of the most unspoilt beaches in mainland Britain and there is a wonderful feeling of remoteness here, even though the area is quite popular with surfing when the winds are favourable.
-This is also a good place to spot various marine mammals.
+Sandwood Bay beach is considered one of the most unspoilt beaches in mainland Britain, and there is a beautiful feeling of remoteness here, even though the area is quite popular with surfing when the winds are favourable.
+This is also an excellent place to spot various marine mammals.